Best Sites to Upload Art 2025 [Artist Guide To Posting Art Online]

 Facebook

 You’ve surely noticed that Facebook’s algorithm significantly restricts the variety of posts you see.
-Even if you have – let’s say – a thousand friends on your profile, it’s always the posts of around the same 10 people that pop up on your newsfeed.
+Even if you have – let’s say – a thousand friends on your profile, it’s always the posts of around the same 10 people that pop up in your newsfeed.

 Which social media is best for artists?